FAQ:

 much of the plumbing in a unit, it may be considered a common

-element and the unit owner should contact the property manager,
+element and the unit owner should contact the property manager.
+If there is a emergency outside of business

 hours, the property manager's answering service can page someone